 Youth: Boys ages 4-10; Girls ages 4-14

-The youngest of the players (Soft Stick) explore fundamental lacrosse skills in a fun environment.
-This group typically meets each Sunday of the OLC spring season.
+Our youngest players (Soft Stick) focus on fundamental lacrosse skills through engaging, play-based activities.
+This group typically meets on Sundays during the OLC spring season.

 Youth: Boys ages 11-14

-In the Omaha area, there are several boys' youth lacrosse clubs, each with specific geographic boundaries.
-Club participation is determined by your residential address and alignment with a particular high school.
-Players residing outside the boundaries of these independent clubs or those who choose not to join them become members of the Omaha Lacrosse Club (OLC).
-OLC, assumes the role of governing and providing guidance for the youth recreational spring season.
+In the Omaha area, several boys' youth lacrosse clubs serve specific geographic regions, with participation based on your residential address and high school affiliation.
+Players who live outside these club boundaries or choose not to join them become part of the Omaha Lacrosse Club (OLC), which oversees and supports the youth recreational spring season.

 High School: Boys and Girls

-Lacrosse in Nebraska is not yet sanctioned by the Nebraska School Activities Association, which means that all high school lacrosse teams in the state operate as independent clubs.
-The governing body overseeing high school boys lacrosse in Nebraska is Nebraska Lacrosse (NELAX), and there are also teams from outside Nebraska that participate in the league.
-Midwest Girls Lacrosse League (MGLL) governs the girls league.
+Lacrosse in Nebraska is not yet sanctioned by the Nebraska School Activities Association, meaning all high school teams operate as independent clubs.
+Boys’ lacrosse is governed by Nebraska Lacrosse (NELAX), which also includes teams from outside the state, while the Midwest Girls Lacrosse League (MGLL) oversees the girls' league.

-Participation in a high school lacrosse club is determined by the player's enrollment in a specific high school.
-While not every high school has its own lacrosse club, there are clubs available to accommodate players from any high school.
+High school club participation is based on a player’s school enrollment.
+While not every high school has its own team, there are clubs available for players from any school.